Other names: M2951

 - In relapsing remitting MS, evobrutinib reduced the number of new active lesions on MRI and reduced the yearly relapse rate.

-- In phase II studies, the most common side effects were increased blood levels of liver enzymes.
+- In phase II studies, the most common side effects were common colds, and increased blood levels of liver enzymes.

 Evobrutinib is also being developed as a treatment for rheumatoid arthritis and systemic lupus erythematosus.